bryancarl7/ML_Rain_Predictor/README.md

 Almost entirely using the sklearn package.

-Luckily I managed to get the loader.py file to process all the contents in the "data" directory, so each file is just a self-contained main with a few user-defined functions for flexibility.
+Luckily I managed to get the loader.py file to process all the contents in the "data" directory, so each file python file aside from loader.py is just a self-contained method with a few user-defined functions for flexibility.
 A huge thing about this implementation is taht you can continuosly put in files of the same format.
 I.e. if you place more month files title "(MM)-(YYYY).txt" with the same attributes as the others, then each method file will continue to process that new file in addition to the older